eslint/eslint/docs/configuring/README.md

 ## Using Configuration Files

 There are two ways to use configuration files.
-The first is to save the file wherever you would like an pass its location to the CLI using the `-c` option, such as:
+The first is to save the file wherever you would like and pass its location to the CLI using the `-c` option, such as:

     eslint -c myconfig.json myfiletotest.js